jsfeehan/pyLaserPulse/README.rst

-The ``optical_assemblies`` module used in the example above provides an easy way of turning a collection of components into an assembly with coupling losses inserted automatically between them, manages high-resolution field sampling options and data saving, prints information to the terminal, and also generates plots which can be displayed using the ``single_plot_window.matplotlib_gallery`` module.
+The ``optical_assemblies`` module used in the example above provides an easy way of turning a collection of components into an assembly with coupling losses inserted automatically between them.
+It also manages high-resolution field sampling options and data saving, prints information to the terminal, and generates plots which can be displayed using the ``single_plot_window.matplotlib_gallery`` module.
 The latter includes a Qt-based gallery of plot thumbnails which, when clicked, are launched in a standard Matplotlib figure for full control over the plot visuals, axis limits, scaling, etc., as shown in the animation below.

 .. image:: docs/videos/simulation_gallery.gif
     :align: center